 physical and occupational therapists.

-more supportive environment.
-Our patients begin rehabilitation
+schedule that creates a supportive environment.
+Our patients

 surgery.
 The next day, group therapy begins.
 Accompanied by